sdetbatch1/delRepo/README.md

 # delRepo
 Pavan Varma - Author
-we are now looking into Fetch command in GIT
+we are now looking into Pull command in GIT
+Pull = Fetch + Merge